DaneHately/FinTech-payment-processing/README.md

 # FinTech Payment Processing Lab: Secure Multi-Tier AWS Pipeline

+**By Ember Cloud LLC**

-This project deploys a secure, scalable FinTech payment processing pipeline on AWS, simulating a real-world 3-tier architecture with zero automation to master every component manually.
-This is my **second full-stack infrastructure project on AWS**, built from scratch as part of my hands-on learning journey.
-I’m studying the **AWS ecosystem by doing**, intentionally building without automation (at first) to fully understand every moving part.
-This project simulates a **real-world, secure multi-tier application pipeline**, integrating load balancers, subnets, security boundaries, and backend services.
+This repository documents the manual provisioning and architectural hardening of a secure, scalable 3-tier FinTech payment processing pipeline on AWS.
+Built entirely without automation frameworks (at first) to master the low-level mechanics of core AWS infrastructure, this project simulates an enterprise-grade financial transaction pipeline integrating application load balancers, multi-AZ subnets, strict security boundaries, and decoupled backend compute.

 ---